 Twelve months pass, I happened to see some free webinars and YouTube videos, no harm in checking them out – BOOM!!!!
 (That was the sound of my mind being blown).
 My brain starts thinking again; it’s the first rational Power Query thought I’ve had: “PowerQuery isn’t just for dirty data, it’s for all data!
-Data transformation can be as simple as transposing a table.
-This could save me hours of time and a lot of annoying VBA code.
-Why had nobody told me about this before … oh wait … they did!”
+Data transformation can be as simple as unpivoting a table, or combining all the files in a folder.
+I suddenly realized this could save me hours of time and a lot of annoying VBA code.
+Why had nobody told me about this before? … oh wait … they did!”

 This is how I finally arrived at the Power Query party.
-Since then, everybody has been willing to share all their knowledge about Power Query.
-I immersed myself in Power Query and Power Pivot and now I rely on these tools to save time every day.
+Since 2017, the popularity of Power Query has expanded.
+Everybody is willing to share their knowledge because the impact of Power Query is just too big.
+Since 2017, I have immersed myself in Power Query and Power Pivot and now I rely on these tools to save time every day.

 Unfortunately, if you ask most Excel users if they use Power Query they will look at you blankly, they have no idea what it is.
-I want to take my part in changing that, so over the next few posts we will be focusing on using Power Query.
+I want to take my part in changing that.
+In 2018 I wrote a comprehensive Power Query series, now I’m updating that series so that I can keep spreading the Power Query message, and changing lives.
+Over the next few posts we will be focusing on Power Query.

-If you’re reading this, then chances are you’ve just arrived at the Power Query party too.
+By the way, if you’re reading this, then chances are you’ve just arrived at the Power Query party too.
 All I can say to you is: “Hey, you made it, that’s amazing.
 It’s great you could come.
-Let me show you around”. 🙂
+Let me show you around“. 😁

 What does Power Query do?

 Power Query is an ETL tool (“a what?”
 I hear you say).
 ETL stands for Extract, Transform and Load.
-Let us look at each of those words individually to get a better understanding.
+Let us look at each of those words individually to get a better understanding of what it means.

 - Extract – Data can be extracted from a variety of sources; databases, CSV files, text files, Excel workbooks, specific cells on the same worksheet, websites and even some PDFs.
 Basically, if there is data stored somewhere in a structured or semi-structured format, Power Query can get to it and pull it out.

-- Transform – Once the data has been extracted in the previous step, it can be cleaned up (i.e., remove spaces, split columns, change date formats, fill blanks, find and replace etc) and reshaped (i.e., unpivot, remove columns etc).
-When data is extracted from different sources it is unlikely to be consistent, the transform process is used to make it ready for use.
+- Transform – Once the data has been extracted in the previous step, it can be cleaned up (e.g., remove spaces, split columns, change date formats, fill blanks, find and replace) and reshaped (e.g., unpivot, remove columns).
+When data is extracted from different sources it is unlikely to be consistent, the transform process optimizes the shape of the data so it is ready for use.

 - Load – Once the data has been extracted and transformed, it needs to be put somewhere so that you can use it.
 From an Excel perspective, it can be pushed into a worksheet, a data model, or another query.

-To summarize, Power Query takes data from different sources and turns it into something which can be used.
+In short, Power Query as an ETL tool, takes data from different sources and turns it into something which we can use.